Gloria Ricci Lothrop: Later life and death

+Awards and honors

-Throughout her life, Lothrop received many awards for her work, such as the “Outstanding Teaching Award,” from Daughters of the American Revolution in 1982 and Daughters of Colonial Wars a year later.
+Throughout her life, Lothrop received many awards for her work, such as the “Outstanding Teaching Award,” from the Daughters of the American Revolution in 1982 and the Daughters of Colonial Wars a year later.
 California State Polytechnic University, Pomona, awarded her with “Outstanding Professor,” in 1981.
-The Historical Society of Sothern California honored Lothrop with both the “Jack Smith Community Enrichment Award,” as one of the first female recipients, and the “Carl S. Wheat Memorial Award” in 1990.
+The Historical Society of Southern California honored Lothrop with both the “Jack Smith Community Enrichment Award,” as one of the first female recipients, and the “Carl S. Wheat Memorial Award” in 1990.
 The next year, Lothrop and her historical work received the “Haynes-Huntington Research Fellowship.”
-Lothrop officially retired in 2004 and died at the age of 80 in 2015 in Arcadia, California.